-- Writing submissions must contain fewer than 800 words.
+- Writing submissions must contain 800 words or fewer.

-- Writing submissions may be an essay previously submitted as a school assignment or a new writing submission altogether.
-The submitting author may have a teacher or mentor provide feedback on a draft, but the submission must reflect the author’s own original thinking and writing.
-Poems and short stories are also welcome.
+- The submitting author may have a teacher or mentor provide feedback on a draft, but the submission must reflect the author’s own original thinking and writing.

 Additional questions?
 Please email us at: firstname.lastname@example.org.